 What wakes you up in the morning?
-What gives you the motivation to continue with your career?
+What gives you motivation?

 Knowing that I live in the greatest city in the world and that it gives me the ability to get up and do pretty much anything I want is what gets me out of bed, and knowing that there’s always something (or someone!) new to discover and learn about and then share with the world keeps me motivated to continue on my career path.

-What are the best and worst parts about a career in the media and writing industry?
+What are the best and worst parts about a career in media and writing?

 It’s one of the most exciting industries to be in!
 Especially when you’re covering things like fashion, beauty, and wellness, there’s always something new to explore and dive into.
 The travel perks are also definitely a plus.
 I wouldn’t say there are many negatives to it, but the fact that it’s constantly evolving and changing can be a lot to keep up with–you have to really love it to stay afloat.
 Also, deadlines can be stressful, so time management and organization is key.

-Nylon is a magazine that has switched to completely digital content.
-Do you think that sometime in the future print publications will exist like they once did with physical magazines?
+Nylon is a magazine that is now completely digital.
+Do you think that sometime in the future print publications will exist like they once did?

-If you could live somewhere else other than NYC right now, where would that be?
+If you could live somewhere other than NYC, where would it be?

-What are some pieces of advice you would give to someone who is looking to get where you are in their own career?
+What are some pieces of advice you would give to someone who is looking to get where you are in your career as an editor?